onap/doc/docs/index.rst

 the acceleration of the development of a vibrant ecosystem around a globally shared architecture and the implementation of network automation faster than any product could on its own.

+ONAP is an open source project hosted by the Linux Foundation.

 -------------------------------------------------------------------------------